| Art at the Turn

 later on as the Geometric Style.
 The earliest known Greek

 temples are dated as far back as this period as well.
+Continuing through

 the beginning, the next period is The